Colmar Grand Est, France Travel Guide

 The Vosges Mountains, just a short distance from Colmar, present stunning natural landscapes ideal for outdoor enthusiasts.

-Ballon des Vosges Regional Natural Park west of Colmar covers mountain landscapes, dense woodlands, picturesque lakes, and extensive hiking trails.
+Ballon des Vosges Regional Natural Park west of Colmar covers mountain landscapes, dense woodlands, picturesque lakes, and broad hiking trails.
 Forêt Domaniale de Colmar offers shorter, accessible walks.

 Drive through the Vosges for panoramic views from peaks like Grand Ballon or Hohneck.
 Views stretch across the Alsace plain and towards the Black Forest.

-Further than the close charm of Colmar, several sites of historical and cultural interest in the region provide deep insights into Alsatian heritage.
+Beyond the immediate charm of Colmar, several historical and cultural sites in the region provide deep insights into Alsatian heritage.

 A grand, fully restored medieval castle offering panoramic views of the Alsace plain.